Kernix13/beginner-git-commands/README.md

 1. Remove the phrase "Closes #XXXXX"
 1. When done, click the green button **_Create pull request_**.

-DONE, DONE AND DONE - NOW WAIT.
+DONE, DONE, AND DONE - NOW WAIT.
 REMEMBER TO USE fix: what-you-fixed or fix(curriculum) in the PR Title or other prefixes like `feat`, `bug`, etc.

 If the PR is meant to address an existing GitHub Issue then, at the end of your PR's description body, use the keyword Closes with the issue number: `Closes #123`